Loading...

 Let's check it's valid for all our equations.

-For two, three plus five does give us eight and for our new equation, three lots of three plus 10 is 19 and that is true.
+And for our new equation, 3 lots of 3 plus 10 is 19, and that is true.

 Let's check that we've definitely maintained equality.

-What if we added to the left hand side of equation one to get the new equation?
+What have we added to the left hand side of equation one to get the new equation?
 Pause the video.

-Right, well we've added x plus five, haven't we?
-We added X to the X term and five to the constant term.
+Right, well, we've added x plus 5, haven't we?
+We added x to the x term and 5 to the constant term, so in total we've added x plus 5.

 What have we added to the right hand side of equation one to get the new equation?
-Well we've added eight, but remember, equation two tells us that x plus five is eight.
+Well, we've added 8.

 So the value we've added to our left hand side and the value we've added to the right hand side are the same.